suzanbaert/2017_First-names-in-Belgium/README.md

 Data
 ----

 Data came in the form of two excel files, one for girls and one for boys.
-Every file contains a sheet for every year, and then numbers per region per name.
+Every file contains a sheet for every year (1995-2016), and then numbers per region per name.

 Original data file contains the numbers for Belgium as a whole, and for every region seperate (Flander, Wallonia and Brussels).
 Only the Belgian data is pulled out into the clean file right now.